debreate/debreate/README.md

 ### [Standalone Use](#table-of-contents)

-To run, launch the file named "init.py" (it should execute via mouse-click as well):
+To run, launch the file named "init.py":
-* './init.py' or 'python init.py'
+* './init.py' or 'python init.py' (NOTE: Python 3.x is currently not supported)

 ### [Links](#table-of-contents)